 Knee bursitis is another common cause of swelling and knee pain when bending.
 Bursa are small, fluid-filled sacs that site between bone and soft tissues to reduce friction.

-What Is It: Inflammation of one or more of the bursa located around the knee
+What Is It: Bursitis is inflammation of one or more of the bursa located around the knee

 Causes: Prolonged/repetitive pressure, excessive friction, a fall or blow to the knee

-Symptoms: pain with knee movements - the location will depend on which bursa is affected, and
+Symptoms: Knee pain bending - the location will depend on which bursa is affected

-Onset: in most cases a gradual onset but can develop suddenly after an injury
+Onset: in most cases a gradual onset of knee pain but can develop suddenly after an injury

-What Is It: Inflammation on the prepatellar bursa found just below the kneecap at the front of the knee
+What Is It: Housemaids Knee is inflammation on the prepatellar bursa found just below the kneecap at the front of the knee

 Causes: Prolonged/repetitive kneeling e.g. housework or tradesmen work, a blow to the knee e.g. falling onto the knee